k98kurz/CRDTs/readme.md

 ```

 Note that several event listeners can be added, and they will be called
 sequentially when the event is emitted.
+Registered event listeners can also be
+triggered using the `invoke_listeners` method, which is used internally by the
+`update` method of each CRDT.

 ## Interfaces and Classes